cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

     defer ctrl.Finish()
     ```

-2. The mocked bank is called but you do not care about how it was called:
+2. The mocked bank is called, but you do not care about how it was called:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_reject_game_test.go#L148-L150]
     msgServer, _, context, ctrl, escrow := setupMsgServerWithOneGameForRejectGame(t)